venkateshakula1729/cs425-2025-/README.md

 - `/join_group <group_name>`: Join an existing group
 - `/leave_group <group_name>`: Exit from a group
 - `/group_msg <group_name> <message>`: Send message to group members
-- `/exit`: Disconnect from server
+- `/exit`: Disconnect from the server

 ## Design Decisions

 ### Threading Model
-I chose to implement a thread-per-connection model where each client connection is handled by a dedicated thread.
-While this approach consumes more system resources compared to event-driven architectures, it offers several advantages for our use case:

-1. Simplified message handling: Each client has its own context and can block on receive operations without affecting other clients
-2. Easier state management: Thread-local storage naturally separates client state
-3. Better scalability for our target use case (small to medium chat rooms)
+We decided to open a new thread for each client connection to allow every client to send and receive messages without blocking any other client.
+This may cause higher memory overhead for a large number of connections but will have a **lesser response time** and greatly ease concurrent operations.
+This allows us easier state management where thread-local storage naturally separates client state
+When a client disconnects, we remove them from all groups they've joined and clean up associated resources.
+This ensures that groups only contain active members and prevents resource leaks.
+**Why Not Processes?:** Threads are lightweight compared to processes and share the same memory space, making it easier to manage shared resources like client lists and group data.

 ### Synchronization Strategy
+We use mutex locks to protect shared resources such as client lists, group memberships, and active user status.
 The server uses three main mutex locks to handle concurrent access:
 1. `clients_mutex`: Protects the clients map containing socket-to-username mappings
 2. `groups_mutex`: Guards the groups data structure
-3. `active_users_mutex`: Protects the active users tracking system
+3. `active_users_mutex`: Protects the active users tracking system **Why Synchronization?:** Without synchronization, multiple threads could access and modify shared data simultaneously, leading to inconsistent states or crashes.
 This granular locking approach was chosen over a single global lock to improve concurrent performance by allowing non-conflicting operations to proceed in parallel.
+This prevents race conditions and ensures data integrity in a multi-threaded environment.

-### Message Delivery
+###
-I implemented a reliable message delivery system using the `send_all` function that ensures complete message transmission even if the underlying TCP send calls only transmit partial data.
-This was crucial for maintaining message integrity in a chat application.

 ## Implementation Details
+### Key Functions
+ - handle_client: Manages individual client connections, processes incoming messages, and routes them appropriately.
+ - broadcast_message: Sends a message to all connected clients or members of a specific group.
+ - send_private_message: Routes private messages between two users.
+ - group_message: Handles sending messages to all members of a group.
+ - remove_client_from_groups: Cleans up group memberships when a client disconnects.

 ### Key Components